Episode 003: Show Notes

 From Rejected to Accepted

-How you submit or reach out to a magazine, or other forms of press, changes depending on exactly what that is you are looking to accomplish.
+How you submit or reach out to a magazine, or other forms of press, changes depending on exactly what it is that you are looking to accomplish.
 Although the purpose and the format may change, there are a few things that will stay the same regardless of your situation.

 It’s about time you paid attention to what Rachel calls the “give, give, get” formula.
-Giving more and expecting less may give you just the edge you need.
+Giving more and expecting less may just give you just the edge you need.
 Let’s not drown in the crowd of endless submissions.
-Regardless of what you aim to achieve or who you are pitching to, if you follow the give, give, get rule you are sure to stand out.
+Regardless of what you aim to achieve or who you are pitching to, if you follow the "give, give, get" formula, you are sure to stand out.